DSC-SPIDAL/harp/website/content/docs/harpdaal/nn.md

 ### Brief background
 * There are primarily three kinds of nodes involved with the implementation.
-  1. name node (also known as master node)
+  1. name node
-  1. data node (also known as slave node)
+  1. data node (divided into master and slave nodes, where slave nodes compute in parallel and communicate results to the master node)
   1. login node

 * The data files (csv [sample](http://https://github.com/01org/daal/tree/daal_2018_beta_update1/examples/data/distributed)) which is data tagged with `neural_network_train` can be tested the following ways: